pgalatis/pgalatis.github.io/_posts/2017-04-12-preparing_weight_volume_percent_solutions.md

 Hence, the concentration of your solution is 25% w/v or 25 g/100 mL.
 And that's all!

-## Volume/Volume percent solutions
+### Volume/Volume percent solutions

 So, what about Volume/Volume (v/v) percent solutions?
 How are these prepared?
-Well, in more or less the same way as the weight/volume percent solutions apart from the fact that in the case of v/v solutions you measure the Volume of the solute over the total Volume of the solution, such that:
+Well, in more or less the same way as the weight/volume percent solutions despite that in the case of v/v solutions you measure the Volume of the solute over the total Volume of the solution, such that:

 $$
 \begin{equation}